cudail/snolf-rb2/README.md

 horizontal and vertical power.
 You can also hold the forward button when you press Jump to charge vertical power first.

+You can hold the Jump button to brake while rolling.

 **Mulligan:** Hold the Spin button to undo your last shot.
 Use this if you get stuck.